Lewogona/Groupomania/README.md

 Once you are logged in, you can reach differents pages :
 - All posts page, where you can see all the posts of the forum from the newest to the oldest.
-- Last participations posts, where you can see all the posts but the order include the last commented post as well.
+- Last participations posts, where you can see all the posts but the order includes the last commented post as well.
 So if someone just commented on a post that was created a few times ago, you'll see the post on the top of that page.
 - The post page, where you'll see the post with all its comments.
 The user can comment as well through this page.
 - A profile page, with all the user's info.
 Through this page, the user can change their profile picture or delete their account.
 - The create post page, where the user can create a new post (text required, possibility to add an image) and publish it.